aswitwicka/BIOSCAN_QC/README.md

 <b>B.</b> Distribution of read support in the empty negative controls.
 Empty negative controls are randomly selected by excluding an insect from each plate.
 In 95% of cases, the primary sequences detected in these controls had around 30 reads supporting them, which is lower than the 50-read threshold.
 However, we did observe read counts as high as 320, indicating that cross-plate contamination, though rare, can occur at relatively high levels.
 In these cases, the primary sequence from the sampled insect may "compete" with the contaminant sequence.
 Based on this information, we temporarily exclude any samples with secondary sequences that have more than 5 reads of support and retain them for further conflict assessment.
 <br><br>

 2.8.
-Next, the script identifies secondary sequences that are not found elsewhere on the same partner or UMI plate where the sample was processed.
-These sequences, along with the corresponding sample information, are saved to a separate file for further evaluation.
-Similarly, information about secondary sequences that conflict with the primary sequence is saved to another separate file.
+Next, information about secondary sequences that conflict with the primary sequence is saved to another separate file.
 Conflicts are defined as cases where primary and secondary sequences within a sample have different family or order classifications.
 Conflicts are saved for further evaluation.
 Additionally, samples with conflicting sequences are flagged if the secondary sequence is supported by at least 50% of the read count supporting the primary sequence or by 100 reads when the primary sequence is supported by more than 200 reads.
 These thresholds are designed to identify samples likely containing multiple insects, based on manual photo examination.
 They are not used to exclude any samples but to facilitate further analysis of conflicts.

 2.9.
 In the next step, all secondary sequences are removed, leaving only the primary arthropod sequences [or primary sequences with no taxonomy assigned] - the consensus sequences.
 The report then displays the number and percentage of retained samples.
 At this step, all retained samples get assigned a confidence category [Table 1].